pretix/pretix/doc/plugins/ticketoutputpdf.rst

+id                                    integer                    Internal layout ID name                                  string                     Internal layout description default                               boolean                    ``true`` if this is the default layout layout                                list                       Dynamic layout specification.
+Each list element
+                                                                 corresponds to one dynamic element of the layout.
+                                                                 The current version of the schema in use can be found `here`_.
-id                                    integer                    Internal layout ID name                                  string                     Internal layout description default                               boolean                    ``true`` if this is the default layout layout                                object                     Layout specification for libpretixprint background                            URL                        Background PDF file item_assignments                      list of objects            Products this layout is assigned to ├ sales_channel                       string                     Sales channel (defaults to ``web``).
+                                                                 Submitting invalid content can lead to application errors. background                            URL                        Background PDF file item_assignments                      list of objects            Products this layout is assigned to (currently read-only) ├ sales_channel                       string                     Sales channel (defaults to ``web``).
 └ item                                integer                    Item ID
 ===================================== ========================== =======================================================